Website icon Xpert.Digital

 These brands are closing the most US stores in 2019

-Massive store closures in the US, dubbed the retail apocalypse, continue in 2019.
-Brick-and-mortar retail's biggest loss to date will be the closure of all 2,500 Payless shoe stores following a bankruptcy filing.
-Gymboree Group will close all of its Gymboree and Crazy 8 children's clothing store locations.
-Charlotte Russe clothing stores will also disappear, while Family Dollar stores will partially close, remain open and be converted into Dollar Tree locations (off-price general stores).
+The massive store closures in the US, dubbed the retail apocalypse, continued into 2019.
+The biggest loss to date for brick-and-mortar retail will be the closure of all 2,500 Payless shoe stores following a bankruptcy filing.
+The Gymboree Group will close all of its Gymboree and Crazy 8 children's clothing locations.
+Charlotte Russe clothing stores are also slated to disappear, while Family Dollar stores will be partially closed, remaining open and being converted into Dollar Tree locations (discount general stores).

-As retail money moves quickly online, big box stores are also suffering.
-Sears made the top 10 in 2019 with 70 locations closed, but other brands like Kmart (50 locations), JCPenney (27 locations), Macy's (9 locations), Kohl's (4 locations) and Nordstrom (3 locations) are also included.
+When retail spending shifts rapidly online, even large department stores suffer.
+Sears made it into the top 10 in 2019 with 70 store closures, but other brands like Kmart (50 locations), JCPenney (27 locations), Macy's (9 locations), Kohl's (4 locations), and Nordstrom (3 locations) were also affected.

-U.S. retailers closed 9.5 million square feet of space in 2017 and a record 14 million square feet of space in 2018, according to Business Insider's rankings .
-2019 could lead to a new record.
+Retailers in the US closed 9.5 million square meters of retail space in 2017 and a record 14 million square meters in 2018, according to a ranking by Business Insider .
+2019 could see a new record.

 Massive store closures in the US, dubbed the retail apocalypse, are continuing in 2019.
 The biggest loss of brick-and-mortar retail announced so far will be the shuttering of all 2,500 Payless shoe stores following a bankruptcy filing.
 Gymboree Group will close all its locations of kids clothing stores Gymboree and Crazy 8.
 Charlotte Russe clothing stores are also to disappear while Family Dollar stores are partially closing, remaining open and being converted to Dollar Tree locations (cheap mixed-goods shops).